hiennguyen1972/icloudplatform/README.md

 icloudplatform
 ==============

-Open Platform for cloud services development and deployment
+An Open Platform for cloud services development and deployment.